 Always inspiring is to see how businesses give-back to their communities by supporting local organizations.
 A perfect example is Editorial, a women’s boutique based in Montreal, Canada.
 The owner, Jackie Wong explains their recent give-back initiative: “Apart Together WorldWide is a project we developed to help our community raise money for charities related to COVID relief.”
 She adds that the first charity they’re supporting is The Breakfast Club of Canada.
 “The Breakfast Club of Canada is a non-profit organization that ensures students receive proper nutrition in schools.
 While they are closed due to the pandemic, the Club is working with organizations, communities, schools and school districts to meet the needs of children and families who face food insecurity at home.”

-Another incredible story comes from Bethany Yellowtail, the founder and designer of B. Yellowtail, a Native American apparel and accessories brand.
-Yellowtail is from Northern Cheyenne & Crow tribes, launched her first collection in 2015 and quickly expanded to include Native American artists across North America through her online initiative, The Collective.
+Another incredible story comes from Bethany Yellowtail, the founder and designer of B. Yellowtail.
+Yellowtail is from Northern Cheyenne & Crow tribes, launching her first collection in 2015 and quickly expanding to include apparel and accessories from Native American artists across North America through her online initiative, The Collective.

 What started with 10 artists from her tribe has expanded into fifty.
 Yellowtail explains, “The Collective is like an incubator of indigenous entrepreneurs.”
 A majority of the profits sold from The Collective go directly to the artists, but during the COVID-19 pandemic, Bethany chose to deliver 100% of profits to the artists.
-She says that she loves sending checks home to her native people.
-“It was such a new concept for many of the artists, but they trusted me to share culture and beauty with people all over the world.
+She explains, “It was such a new concept for many of the artists, but they trusted me to share culture and beauty with people all over the world.
 They’re able to control their narrative and tell their story in a way that’s true to them.”

 And at Karavel, a footwear store in Austin, Texas, Rick Ravel says that they’ve been able to support their local food banks through the sales of face shields.
 “We offered the shields to some of our retail friends for the price of $10/shield to be donated to their local food banks,” explains Ravel.
 “We call it Food for Shields and have so far raised over $2,000 for local food banks throughout the country.”